smrealms/wiki-data/storyline.md

 This is the universe you find yourself in.

 # Galactic Post

+The Galactic Post is a mock newspaper with user created content in the game.
 The story of SMR continues to evolve through the reporting by Galactic Post writers.
+Anyone who is registered and playing in a round of SMR can submit articles.
+The articles will generally contain references to current events happening in the game as if it was an actual news story.
+Other examples of Galactic Post content can be short stories, player bios, poetry, or even digital artwork.

+Each new round a Galactic Post editor is chosen from volunteers from the player base.
+The editor has the responsibilities of proofreading, editing, and formatting text using HTML or BBcode tags.
+The editor also has the option to publish Breaking News in the Read News section of the game.

+To view the current edition of the Galactic Post in the game you can find the link below Read News on the left navigation bar.
+To view past editions feel free to visit the archive by clicking [here](http://smrcnn.smrealms.de/viewforum.php?f=11&sid=f14b4b94b97730805478d77e52ed9056).